airsstack/airsprotocols/mcp/servers/filesystem/MIGRATION.md

-# Migration Guide: airs-mcpserver-fs v0.1.x → airsprotocols-mcpserver-fs v1.0.0-rc.1
+# Migration Guide: airs-mcpserver-fs v0.1.x → airsprotocols-mcpserver-filesystem v1.0.0-rc.1

-This guide helps you migrate from the legacy `airs-mcpserver-fs` package (v0.1.2 and earlier) to the new `airsprotocols-mcpserver-fs` v1.0.0-rc.1.
+This guide helps you migrate from the legacy `airs-mcpserver-fs` package (v0.1.2 and earlier) to the new `airsprotocols-mcpserver-filesystem` v1.0.0-rc.1.

 ## Overview